themeblvd/theme-blvd-widget-areas/readme.txt

 = 1.2.1 =

+* Fixed some admin page styling quirks.
+* When widget area is created from Edit Page screen, it's now initially set to `floating`.

 = 1.2.0 =

 * Admin style updates for WordPress 3.8 and MP6 (requires Theme Blvd framework v2.4+).